Sep. 9, 2020

 As FUTURE RELICS continues to develop, we hope you’ll choose to join these artists as they seek to extend the transformation of our present world from within the museum outwards by questioning ingrained notions of “the exotic” and “the authentic”.
 Follow the Marjorie Barrick Museum of Art and GULCH Collective on social media for news of Phase 3, coming later this year.

-Follow the Marjorie Barrick Museum of Art and GULCH on Instagram, Twitter, and Facebook for future updates, including information about Phases Two and Three.
+Follow the Marjorie Barrick Museum of Art and GULCH on Instagram, Twitter, and Facebook for future updates.

 GULCH is an intersectional artist collective based in Las Vegas that supports arts projects, champions artists, and strives to amplify the voices and ideas of marginalized communities through: Curated exhibitions, projects, workshops, performances, and critical dialogue.
 The GULCH collective organizers are Justin Favela, Jennifer Kleven, Quindo Miller, Krystal Ramirez, Lance L. Smith, and Mikayla Whitmore.
 More information about GULCH can be found on Instagram @gulchcollective.